-Lot 6 was previously approved and identified as part of the retail center within the basic plan and this amendment proposes that a mix of land uses to include residential be allowed on Lot 6.
-The approved DU maximum for the M-A-C Zone is 1,420, which includes 1,005 multifamily DUs and 415 townhouse DUs.
-The newly proposed DU maximum is 2,090, which includes 1,005 multifamily units and 415, which have been previously constructed, and 800 dwelling units for future construction (130 DUs unconstructed from the original approval and 670 new DUs).
-The applicant proposes the following amendments, as set forth in the statement of justification (SOJ), dated December 3, 2019:
+Lot 6 was previously approved and identified as part of the retail center within the basic plan, and this amendment proposes that a mix of land uses to include residential be allowed on Lot 6.
+The approved DU maximum for the M-A-C Zone under A-8589-C is 1,420, which includes 1,005 multifamily DUs and 415 townhouse DUs.
+The newly proposed DU maximum under this application is 2,090, which includes the same 1,420 units previously approved, as well as 670 new units specifically for Lot 6.
+Between the 670 new units and the 130 units unconstructed from the original approval, a total of 800 dwelling units are proposed for future construction.
+To support the request, the applicant proposes the following amendments, as set forth in their statement of justification (SOJ) dated December 3, 2019:

-1. To increase the permitted residential density cap in the M-A-C Zone to allow a maximum of 800 DUs which may be constructed on Lot 6.

-- 2. To revise the prior conditions of approval and considerations of A-8589-C that have been satisfied or are no longer appropriate given the existing or proposed development with the Bowie New Town Center. - 3.
+- 1. To increase the permitted residential density cap in the M-A-C Zone to allow a maximum of 800 DUs which may be constructed on Lot 6. - 2.
+To revise the prior conditions of approval and considerations of A-8589-C that have been satisfied or are no longer appropriate given the existing or proposed development with the Bowie New Town Center. - 3.
 To affirm the available/unallocated commercial square footage approved in A-8589-C. No changes are proposed as part of this request. - 4.
 To affirm the available/unallocated office square footage approved in A-8589-C. No changes are proposed as part of this request.